TheHackersWorkshop/forgotten_ship/README.md

 This setup is already built to support more complex features such as puzzles, enemies, or branching narrative — but right now the focus is entirely on the interactive structure.

 ⚙️ Current Status
-Incomplete — The narrative, dialogue, and puzzle elements are not yet finalized.
+New version — The narrative, dialogue, and puzzle elements are not yet finalized.

 Playable — The game can be run, explored, and interacted with via the terminal.

-Expandable — Room data and item catalogs are structured in a way that supports content growth.
+Expandable — Room data and item catalogs are structured in a way that supports content growth through json files.

 You can: